david-a-wheeler/spdx-tutorial/README.md

     # Copyright [year project started] - [current year], [project founder] and the [project name] contributors
     # SPDX-License-Expression: [SPDX license expression]

-This should be interpreted using the version of SPDX published when this line was added (or modified, if it was modified later).
+This should be interpreted using the version of SPDX published when the license expression line was added (or modified, if this line was modified later).
 Modern version control software, like git, can easily provide this information (in git use "git blame").